GluuFederation/docs-casa-prod/docs/source/developer/index.md

 - [Internals of plugin management in Casa](./plugin-management-internals.md)
 - [FAQ](./faq.md)

+## API for configuration management

+Most aspects of Casa that are configurable via de admin console UI can be programmatically operated using the configuration API.
+Click [here](./config-api.md) to learn more.

 ## APIs for credential enrollment

 Despite Casa having enrollment capabilities built-in, a use case may arise where credential enrollment needs to happen elsewhere in your app ecosystem.
 A typical scenario is in a user registration application, where users are asked to enroll strong authentication credentials during account creation.